 - Lose and loose

-- And brand/product names: “I-phone” is very, very wrong.
+- And brand/product names: “I-phone” (instead of iPhone) and “MAC” (instead of Mac, or Macintosh, or macOS) is very, very wrong.

 Now, I know that I don’t speak for everybody.
 Some people take a very different approach to reviewing résumés, and that’s fine.
 It’s also possible that I’m not the kind of person that you’d like to work with/for, and that’s fine too.